emmyway/recipe_finder/README.md

-Recipe Finder and Meal Planner
+#Recipe Finder and Meal Planner

+This is a simple web application that allows users to find recipes based on ingredients.